Visiting the Kent Downs AONB

 Respect, Protect, Enjoy

-We’ve set out some simple steps for accessing the Kent Downs AONB safely over the coming weeks and months.
+We’ve set out some simple steps to help you Respect, Protect and Enjoy the Kent Downs AONB over the coming weeks and months.
 We’ll update these as the situation changes and encourage you to also check guidance from organisations managing sites within the AONB (links below under ‘Check before you go’).

 Please be aware that the countryside is experiencing high numbers of visitors and make sure you keep up to date with the latest Government coronavirus guidance on visiting green spaces.